wso2/demo-open-banking.github.io/concepts.md

 ## Open Banking

-The global financial services market is oligopolistic in nature.
-A few key players get to define market dynamics and the rate of innovation.
-Banks have the sole ownership of the customer data and they have the power to decide on the quality of services that the customer experiences.

 Open banking has been introduced to make banking a more competitive business.
 Its main goals are offering greater financial transparency, a shared chance of success for all financial service providers, and more innovative services to the consumers.

-## Payment Service Directives

-The Payment Services Directives, also known as PSD and PSD2, are two pieces of legislation (European Union directives) administered by the European Commission (Directorate General Internal Market) to regulate payment services and payment service providers throughout the European Union and European Economic Area (EEA).
+The current banking practice involves the customer or merchant to maintain separate relationships with different financial institutions in order to achieve their financial goals.
+Open banking introduces a more consolidated experience to the customer by allowing banks to expose their functionality via APIs.

-### PSD2
+## PSD2

-PSD2 is the revised Payment Service Directive, which was mandated in 2016.
-It stems from PSD1, which was mandated in 2009.
+PSD2 is the revised Payment Service Directive legislation administered by the European Commission and mandated in 2009.
 PSD2 requires Europe's banks to give regulated third-party providers (TPPs) access to customers' account information and payment initiation with the customers' permission and consent.

-Some of the benefits of PSD2 include:
+Benefits of PSD2 include:

-- The customers can manage their finances using third-party applications.
+- Customers can manage their finances using third-party applications.
 For example, pay your bills using social media accounts.
 - More consumer choices and better online and mobile payment methods.
 - More opportunities for financial technology companies to introduce new and innovative banking services.
 - Enhanced payment security.